 Language unites and divides us.
 It amuses and mystifies us.
 We care deeply about it, whether it’s apostrophe abuse, speech discrimination, or the sweetness of a mother tongue.
-Subtitle tells stories of our obsession with language: the stories of comedians, writers, and researchers; speakers of endangered languages; speakers of multiple languages; and just speakers.
-People like you and me.
+Subtitle tells stories of our obsessions with language, from comedians, writers, and researchers; from speakers of endangered languages; from speakers of multiple languages; from anyone who shares these obsessions.

 I have always loved audio and language.
 In my twenties my dream job was to be a theatre sound designer in Denmark.
 (I got the gig, but dreams don’t always run predictable courses.)
 Later I became a radio journalist, reporting from dozens of countries for The World public radio show.
 Every time I came back from a trip abroad, I’d return with a handful of stories but the fun ones would always be about language: the street slang of Singapore, the linguistic spats of post-apartheid South Africa, the lost words of the lost nation of Yugoslavia, the French words beloved by English speakers in Quebec.
 And so in 2008, I founded The World in Words podcast.
 It ran for ten years and received three grants from the National Endowment for the Humanities.
 In 2018, the Linguistic Society of America gave me its Linguistics Journalism Award.
 I realized it was time for a new podcast, and Subtitle was born.